Ways to Use Social Media to Drive Traffic to Your Website

 You never know when a user visits your Twitter page, they might just click through your website from your bio.

 Have a look at how @grammarly has simply attached their link in their Twitter bio.

 Tweets usually have a limit of 280 characters and writing compelling content in that limit becomes a task for some businesses.
 Don’t worry!

 All you have to do is create minimalistic text and generate curiosity with it amongst the followers.
 And yes, it demands creativity.

-Backed by statistics, short tweets under 100 characters get a 21% higher engagement rate.
+Backed by social media statistics, short tweets under 100 characters get a 21% higher engagement rate.
 So wear your creative shoes and generate more traffic with your short tweets.
 For example, if you have a blog or an offer that you are promoting, then you can simply tweet a one-liner about it that can generate curiosity.
-This will get more followers to visit your website.
+This will get more organic followers to visit your website.

 This is how you can post about your new blogs and podcasts by sharing a powerful quote or a compelling topic on Twitter.

 3. Pin a tweet with your website link